Graduate Program Field

 Research and Teaching Interests

 Tor specializes in the political, social, religious, and military history of the medieval Middle East and Central Asia, from the rise of Islam until the 13th century.
-Her publications include the books Violent Order: Religious Warfare, Chivalry, and the ʿAyyār Phenomenon in the Medieval Islamic World (2007), which traced the privatization of Jihad in the 8th century and the rise of independent militias in the central Islamic lands, demonstrating the importance of these groups in both the disintegration of the Caliphate and the formation of Islamic chivalry; and, together with A.C.S.
+Her publications include the books Violent Order: Religious Warfare, Chivalry, and the ʿAyyār Phenomenon in the Medieval Islamic World (2007), which traced the privatization of Jihad in the 8th century and the rise of independent militias in the central Islamic lands, demonstrating the importance of these groups in both the disintegration of the Caliphate and the formation of Islamic chivalry; The ʿAbbasid and Carolingian Empires: Studies in Civilizational Formation (2017); and, together with A.C.S.
 Peacock, Medieval Central Asia and the Persianate World: Iranian Tradition and Islamic Civilisation (2015), which explores the period of the autonomous Persianate dynasties (c.
 850-1220).
-Additionally, she has published numerous refereed articles and encyclopedia entries in leading journals and reference works in the field, on topics including medieval Islamic military slavery; the survival and Islamization of Late Antique Iranian traditions of rulership; the appointment of the eighth Shi'ite Imam as heir apparent to the 'Abbasid throne; and a numismatic history of the first of the Persianate successor dynasties to arise in the Islamic heartlands.
+Additionally, she has published numerous refereed articles and encyclopedia entries in leading journals and reference works in the field, on a broad variety of topics, ranging from medieval Islamic military slavery to the survival and Islamization of Late Antique Iranian traditions of rulership; the appointment of the eighth Shi'ite Imam as heir apparent to the 'Abbasid throne; the ongoing struggles between the ʿAbbasid caliphs and the sultans who had arrogated temporal rule; and a numismatic history of the first of the Persianate successor dynasties to arise in the Islamic heartlands.

 Tor teaches both undergraduate and graduate courses on the medieval Middle East and Central Asia.